Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 What if a customer cannot or will not explain where their funds came from?

 For high-value purchases — particularly those involving cash — a customer who cannot or will not explain the source of their funds warrants enhanced due diligence and possible SMR lodgement.
-Source of funds verification is a core requirement of your CDD procedures under ss.32–35 of the AML/CTF Act 2006.
+Source of funds verification is a core requirement of your CDD procedures under the AML/CTF Act 2006.

 Should I be concerned about an anonymous buyer or an unexplained intermediary?